Jsahoo20/interview-ai/README.md

-# Interview AI — AI-Powered Job Interview Preparation Platform
+# PrepMate AI — AI-Powered Job Interview Preparation Platform

 A full-stack MERN application that helps candidates prepare for job interviews using Google Gemini AI.
 Upload your resume, paste the job description, and get a personalized interview report with technical questions, behavioral questions, skill gap analysis, a preparation plan, and an AI-generated tailored resume PDF — all in one place.